-- 1. All Fellows in receipt of pensionable stipends shall be permitted to join the U.S.S. - 2.
-The College Council may designate other College posts to be pensionable under this Scheme.
+- 1. All Fellows, Directors of Studies and Subject Advisers (but excluding the Chaplain) in receipt of pensionable stipends shall be permitted to join the U.S.S. - 2.
+The College Council may designate other College employees to be permitted to join this Scheme.